Turn Your Bike Into a Smart Bicycle with Cycomputer

 Tracking vertical distance is a pretty slick feature, since the more effort cyclists put into riding up, the more calories they burn.
 But we would need to know the altitude to calculate the elevation gain.

 The library we were using to get a user's location returns the height, but the data was inaccurate and, therefore, useless.
 That's why we used the Google Elevation API library.
 We had to keep in mind that the maximum number of points of location was 512.
-So, to get the entire list of heights differences, we had to divide the user's points of location and send several requests.
+So, to get the entire list of height differences, we had to divide the user's points of location and send several requests.

 This is the schematic of Cycomputer’s insides.